AhmadMoussa/GORILLA-SUN-BLOG/_posts/2021-10-13-A-simple-guide-to-ffmpeg.md

 <h2><a name='multiple'>10.</a> Converting multiple files in a directory</h2>
-This isn't really a command specific to ffmpeg, but neat to have in your inventory.
-Let's assume we have a folder full of gif files that we'd like to convert to mp4 files, and we don't want to tediously do this file by file.
-We can do this with some additional syntax as follows:
+This isn't really a command specific to ffmpeg, but something I've found to come in handy in a couple of situations.
+Let's assume we have a folder full of files that we'd like to process in some manner, and we don't want to tediously type out an FFmpeg command for each one.
+We can accomplish this with some additional syntax as follows:

 <h3>On windows</h3>
 <pre><code>FOR /F "tokens=*" %G IN ('dir /b *.gif') DO ffmpeg -i "%G" "%~nG.mp4"
 </code></pre>

+<h3>On macOS and Linux</h3>
 And for macOS as well as Linux:

-<h3>On macOS and Linux</h3>
 <pre><code>for i in *.gif; do ffmpeg -i "$i" "${i%.*}.mp4"; done
 </code></pre>